 But it would make a few cases which efb2tex is currently kind of broken (no spinning coins in NSMB) more broken (coins get replaced by a blank or transparent texture)

-#5 Updated by mimimi almost 5 years ago
+#5 Updated by mimimi about 5 years ago

 If the game really uses the same offset for an efb copy and a normal texture, what about adding a check for some more parameters?
 It makes sense to not check the format, because right now Dolphin has 2 sets of texture formats, one for efb copies and one when loading textures.
 But what about checking native width/height for example?

 Also, if Dolphin loads a texture and it's supposed to be an efb copy, can we assume the efb copy was created during the same frame?

 Both ideas might fix the issue, but they would be just better assumptions, not a real solution.
 So i guess this means that hashing efb copies for efb2tex really needs to be tested.
 There goes the idea of skipping hash calculation on efb copies for efb2tex on load as well...